 - Child Care Agreement Between Provider and Parent

 Staffed Family Child Care Networks: Family Child Care Networks are one of OEC’s key quality improvement supports for family child care programs.
 These community initiatives have paid staff with expertise helping family child care providers and they offer ongoing support services and resources.
 OEC is supporting networks across the state, each located in the area they serve and developed to meet the specific needs of their community.
 Networks work closely with local providers and families.
-Please visit the OEC webpage for more information.

 Steps to Opening a Child Care Center